ngnmai/bugspell/README.md

-# bugspell
+# bugspell :bug:
 _STILL A WORK IN PROGRESS_

-Spell checker for both codes and natural language
+Spell checker for both codes and natural language.

 This spell checked was fine-tuned based on CodeT5p-2b with a mixture of Python code, Markdown files and Natural Language (English)

 ## Installation and usage